Kidnappers free American missing in Syria since 2012

 ”But we continue to hold in our thoughts and prayers the Americans who remain in captivity in Syria - and we will continue to use all of the tools at our disposal to see that the remaining American hostages are freed,” the statement added.

-News of Curtis’ release emerged just days after the Islamic State group posted a video on the Internet showing one of its fighters beheading American journalist James Foley, who was kidnapped in Syria in 2012.
+News of Curtis’ release emerged just days after the militant group Islamic State posted a video on the Internet showing one of its fighters beheading American journalist James Foley, who was kidnapped in Syria in 2012.

 The United Nations said in a statement “it can confirm that it facilitated the handover of Peter Theo Curtis.
 He was handed over to UN peacekeepers in Al Rafid village, Quneitra, the Golan Heights, at 6:40 p.m. (local time) on 24 August 2014.
 After receiving a medical check-up, Mr. Curtis was handed over to representatives of his government.”